A disciplinary procedure is a formal way for an employer to deal with an employee's:

 For example, where an employee's behaviour in front of external clients at the work Christmas party reflects badly on the company.

-It depends on how serious the employer sees the misconduct and whether it could have a bad effect on the business.
+It depends on how serious the misconduct is and whether it could affect business.

 It's important the employer carries out a thorough investigation and can show the effect on the business.